Living with POTS: Finding Treatment That Supports You

 -

-Yes — acupuncture may help regulate the autonomic nervous system, which is often dysfunctional in POTS.
-Many patients report improvements in symptoms like dizziness, fatigue, and brain fog when acupuncture is used as part of a whole-person treatment plan.
+Acupuncture may help support autonomic nervous system regulation, which is often affected in POTS.
+Some patients report changes in symptoms like dizziness, fatigue, and brain fog when acupuncture is part of a whole-person care plan.

 -